American Men Fantasize About ‘Sexy Nurses’ Because They Want To Be Mothered

 One of the several reasons that men die younger than women on average seems to be a reluctance to seek out medical care, a reluctance that feels at odds with the long-standing sexual objectification of nurses.
-How did nurses become sex objects?
-There are historical reasons to be sure — nurses were, in many cases, the only women available to fighting men in Europe during the World Wars — but evolutionary biology is likely what’s to blame for the fetish.
-Data suggests that men are primed to find certain caregiving qualities appealing in females, which means that all that hospital porn and all those unsettling Halloween costumes are, on some level, derivative of men’s desire to be cared for and “mothered.”
+How did nurses become sex objects, and why do American men have a nurse fetish?
+There are historical reasons to be sure — nurses were, in many cases, the only women available to fighting men in Europe during the World Wars — but evolutionary biology is likely what’s to blame for the nurse kink.
+Data suggests that men are primed to find certain caregiving qualities appealing in women, which means that all that hospital porn and all those unsettling sexy nurse Halloween costumes are, on some level, derivative of men’s desire to be cared for and “mothered.”

-“Men in our culture are seen as the protectors, so they have a deep need to be cared for and nurtured,” marriage and family therapist Katie Ziskind told Fatherly.
+“Men in our culture are seen as the protectors, so they have a deep need to be cared for and nurtured,” says marriage and family therapist Katie Ziskind.
 “If a man is not getting these needs met from his partner at home, he may feel attracted to a nurse who is caring for him, tending to his needs, and helping him get food.”

-Courtney Watson, a marriage and family therapist who specializes in sexuality, suspects that men’s simple attraction to caregiving is probably not the only reason the sexy nurse has become the stereotype that it is today.
-She suggests that in American society in particular men and women are kept so separate that the only time men are looked after by members of the opposite sex they tend to be receiving medical attention (it’s worth noting here that more modern pornography often portrays women as doctors rather than nurses, which is likely a sign of progress but a semantic difference in that context).
+Courtney Watson, a marriage and family therapist who specializes in sexuality, suspects that men’s attraction to caregiving is probably not the only reason the sexy nurse has become the stereotype it is today.
+She suggests that in American society in particular, men and women are kept so separate that the only time men are looked after by members of the opposite sex tends to be when they’re receiving medical attention.

 Watson notes that understanding where this attraction comes from should help both men and medical providers understand and address the problem.